material-foundation/material-theme-builder/README.md

 <img width="1024" alt="custom" src="https://github.com/material-foundation/material-theme-builder/assets/10263978/8f230233-9ec1-48d6-96a2-f2c8cb7991c9">

 ####  Extended Colors**
 1. To extend out past user-generated dynamic colors or the baseline schemes.
-In **Custom**, click **Add a color**.
+Click **Add a color**.
 A color input will appear and update the color schematic.
 2. Click on the color well to prompt a color picker to update the color.
 3. To rename a custom color, with the modal closed.
 Find the source group and update the Custom style name.
 The color name will be updated next time the plugin is open.
 4. Delete by deleting the custom color source (in Figma styles).